-I am hoping to go on my first African Plains Game Safari soon, and I wanted to acquaint myself with some of the animals I may be hunting while there.
-I’ll start with Judging Blue Wildebeest, they’re pretty cool in their unique ugliness.
+I am going on my first African Plains Game Safari soon, and I wanted to acquaint myself with some of the animals I may be hunting while there.
+I’ll start with Blue Wildebeest, they’re pretty cool in their unique ugliness.
 I guess I have a fondness for the “weird looking” animals.
 Another of my favorites are warthogs.

-According to an African legend, God made this animal from bits and pieces that were left over after He had finished creating all the other animals.
+According to an African legend, God made blue wildebeest from bits and pieces that were left over after He had finished creating all the other animals.
 He gave it the face of a mule, a goat’s beard, the horns of a cow, and the body of a horse.

 He goes by a variety of names.
 The Afrikaners call him “wildebees”, the Dutch call him “gnoe”, in Kiswahili it is “nyumbu”, the Xhosa say “i-ngu”, and the Bushman know him as “!nu”.
 This animal, known by the ancient ones as “The Old Fool of the Veld”, is the unmistakable Blue Wildebeest of Africa.
 The name “Blue Wildebeest” derives from the silvery blue sheen on his short-haired hide, differentiating this species from the more drab Black Wildebeest.

 Weight: 440 – 600 lbs (male); 370 – 516 lbs (female)

 Height: 46 – 57 inches